remotephone/blog.rmtph.one/_posts/2019-11-20-OpenVPN-on-DDWRT.md

 ## Keeping it Updated

 DD-WRT has issues like anything else and needs to be frequently updated.
 You should not use the versions available on the DD-WRT website, they're out of date.
-Updated versions are availabe [here](https://download1.dd-wrt.com/dd-wrtv2/downloads/betas/2019/).
+Updated versions are available [here](https://download1.dd-wrt.com/dd-wrtv2/downloads/betas/2019/).
 Find a recent revision and go from there.
 I've had success with Buffalo, Asus, Linksys, and Netgear models.
 [MyOpenRouter.com](https://www.myopenrouter.com/) is an excellent resource to help you pick a Netgear model, which will work fine.
 Any of the models you see referenced on [this](https://www.myopenrouter.com/download) page are likely well supported enough.

 ## Documentation - Plentiful and Confusing